kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 // DeviceCapacity describes a quantity associated with a device. type DeviceCapacity struct {
     // Value defines how much of a certain device capacity is available.
     //
+    // If the capacity is consumable (i.e., a ClaimPolicy is specified),
+    // the consumed amount is deducted and cached in memory by the scheduler.
+    // Note that the remaining capacity is not reflected in the resource slice.
+    //
     // +required
     Value resource.Quantity

    // SharingPolicy specifies that this device capacity must be consumed
    // by each resource claim according to the defined sharing policy.